Hello again. Today we will teach you another very useful command in the manipulation of text files, such as the sort command.

 Scar

-To reverse the order, you have to use the -r
+To reverse the order, use the -r

 sort -r example.txt